 We want instant impact but have long-term goals.

 If you're thinking this is going to be a bang-bang revolution and we're done, you'd better think twice and you'd better plan on being in for the long haul.
-So, while we're trying to upend this mess, there are steps we can take to make the elites sweat.
+So, while we're trying to upend this mess, there are things we can do to change the landscape.
+For most, these are not small changes, but nothing good comes out of this mess with out a price for everyone:

 We know it is an uphill battle to get Americans to turn off the "consume" button, but it is something that gives us instant leverage in this battle with minimal pain.
 (There is no change worth pursuing that will ever be pain free.)
 Think about it.
 Every time we spend money, we are voting for the kind of world we want to live in.